Skip to Site Header Skip to Main Content Skip to Footer

 Body Temperature

-In addition to hormonal changes, the SCN also regulates circadian rhythm changes in body temperature.[15]
 As evening approaches, our body temperature tends to drop between one and two degrees, with the lowest temperature occurring approximately two hours before awakening.

 Interestingly, during REM sleep (Rapid Eye Movement), the brain temporarily stops regulating body temperature.
 Thus, we are more sensitive to heat and cold.

-The Different Types of Sleep Stages: Sleep is an important function for our body to repair.
+Sleep is an important function for our body to repair.
 Learn more about the sleep stage, including deep sleep and REM, and how each plays a unique role in maintaining brain health and performance.

 The Role of Serotonin in Circadian Rhythms

-We often think of the neurotransmitter serotonin in relation to mood disorders, such as depression.
 Research indicates that it also plays a major role in the function of circadian rhythms.
 Serotonin serves as a critical link between the basal forebrain and the visual system to the SCN.
 [17]

 Without serotonin then, the SCN doesn’t receive those important messages about changes in light and darkness.
 This puts the carefully choreographed circadian system into disarray, severely impairing melatonin and cortisol production.